This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Shell Rot and SCUD

-- Examine for soft, pitted shells.
+- Monitor for soft, pitted areas indicating shell rot progression

 Pneumonia and Respiratory Infections